 The Reserve includes a Site of Special Scientific Interest; has a historic ruin (Llys Euryn) and its summit was once the site of an ancient hill-fort subsequently replaced by a rather more prosaic triangulation (trig) point.

-Rhos on Sea is clear to see then there’s Colwyn Bay and the Irish Sea.
+Rhos on Sea is clear to see, then there’s neighbouring town of Colwyn Bay and of course the Bay itself.
 Across the dual carriageway is Mochdre, and distant views across the Conwy Valley and the Carneddau mountains beyond.
 The views from the top of the hill are extensive, over the Conwy Valley and Snowdonia to the south and west and over the Irish Sea to the North.

 LOCATION of BRYN EURYN & HOW TO FIND IT